tay-chi/html-in-class-exercises/readme.md

 12. For the fourth div, change the h1 so it renders a 4, and change the paragraph to say: "Our team will build the app of your dreams.
 We will take our time and pay close attention to every detail."
 13. This is what your page should look like:
     ![four divs with steps and content](./assets/div-section-design.png)
-14. STOP and head back to class
+14. STOP and wait in your breakout room for us to start the next section.

 ### Awards section (practice)